Gradient Flow Finite Element Discretisations with Energy-Based $hp$-Adaptivity for the Gross-Pitaevskii Equation with Angular Momentum: Projected Sobolev gradient flow

 and thus, the Euler--Lagrange problem~\eqref{eq:ELabstract} consists in finding a pair $(\lambda,u) \in \mathbb{R} \times \H$ such that

 for all $v \in \H$.
 Equivalently, see~\cite[Prop.~A.1]{henning2025discrete}, a solution $(\lambda,u)$ of~\eqref{eq:RealEL} satisfies

 meaning that it does not matter whether or not the real part is applied.
-This is the weak form of the stationary \emph{Gross-Pitaevskii equation (GPE) with angular momentum}, which can also be written as a semi-linear eigenfunction problem, namely, in strong form $(\lambda,u)$ satisfy
+This is the weak form of the stationary \emph{GPE with angular momentum}, which can also be written as a semi-linear eigenfunction problem, namely, in strong form $(\lambda,u) \in \mathbb{R} \times \mathrm{C}_0^2(\Omega)$ satisfies